GREEN BEANS “ENSALADA”

 But this photo above I just added chopped red onions, tomatoes and seasoned with bagoong balayan.
 You can also try sauted shrimps paste or bagoong guisado if you prefer.

 Today my hubby and I was craving for VEGETABLES.
 Thinking on what vegetables to cook…we got a bunch of “SIGARILYAS” (WINGED BEANS) last Saturday from Vietnamese shop.
 Then we still have this left over fried horse mackerel from last night dinner.
-So what I did I added also a bunch of string beans (Sitaw) in it, with onion, tomatoe, eggplant and seasoned with anchovy sauce (Bagoong balayan).
+So what I did I added also a bunch of string beans (Sitaw) in it, with onion, tomatoe, eggplant and seasoned with anchovy sauce.

 That was our viand for the lunch today.
 It is said to be that Winged beans have the highest calcium content among all legumes and as such, are very beneficial for the human skeletal system.
 The calcium present in these beans helps in the production and maintenance of the bones and provides strength to overcome diseases and weaknesses.
-Winged beans are also a good source of natural minerals, vitamins (especially A and C), iron and enzymes.
-As a legume, wing bean scores high on protein content.
-In other words, it proves to be a good source of protein for humans as well as animals.
+Winged beans are also a good source of natural minerals and vitamins.
 So have a try FOLKS 😉

-The fruit is botanically classified as a berry, and contains numerous small, soft seeds, which are edible, but are bitter because they contain (an insignificant amount of) nicotinoid alkaloids, unsurprising as it is a close relative of tobacco.
+The fruit is botanically classified as a berry, and contains numerous small, soft seeds, which are edible, but sometimes are bitter.

-A breaded “Talong” just like viennese schnitzel with garlic-mayonnaise sauce!
+A breaded “Talong” or eggplant just like viennese schnitzel with garlic-mayonnaise sauce.

 * 1 big Eggplant, sliced